 5. Eat Well

 Your diet also determines how well your immune system functions.
 For this reason, it’s important to eat well.
 Sure, you’re at Disney, and there are tons of tasty and tempting treats, but try to moderate your intake and balance the treats out with fruits and veggies whenever possible.
 In addition to maintaining a good diet, you will not want to stop taking your vitamins while on vacation.
 In fact, you may want to incorporate a daily vitamin C supplement if you don’t take one already.

 Even with Disney’s limited capacity, you’ll still want to make sure you are thinking of social distancing constantly.
 Whenever you can, try to keep your distance from others.
 Be aware of those around you, and avoid standing near coughing or obviously sick individuals as much as possible.
 Follow Disney’s distancing markers.

 7. Skip the Handrails

 Handrails and other frequently touched objects do get cleaned regularly at Disney World.
 However, there is no way the Cast Members could possibly clean often enough to maintain 100% germ-free surfaces.
 For this reason, it’s best to avoid touching these things entirely.

-We are certain Disney will do everything in their power to keep their guests safe and healthy when they open once again.
+Disney is doing everything in their power to keep their guests safe and healthy in the parks and at the resorts.
 However, adhering to these simple steps will take things a step further, giving you an even better chance of returning home healthy after a wonderful trip to a wonderful place.